 Ane Gonzalez Lara is a designer and founder of Idyll Studio and a professor at Pratt Institute with wide-ranging interests in Ibero- and Latin-American contemporary design and urbanism.
 Her professional work with Idyll balances social and cultural concerns with extensive formal and material research.
 As part of her studio teaching, she has developed academic research initiatives that examine the United States-Mexican border and the Morocco-Spain; she has also hosted programs, including a roundtable at this year’s Venice Biennale, on these issues.
 Gonzalez Lara received her Master and Bachelor of Architecture degrees from the Escuela Técnica Superior de Arquitectura in Navarre, Spain.
 Prior to Pratt, she taught at the University of New Mexico and the University of Houston.

 Casie Kowalski is a civic-minded designer, an emerging professional pursuing licensure, and a proactive community member.
-She is currently a Project Manager at TEN Arquitectos, working on projects ranging from an artists’ residency to a three-tower mixed-use project in East Harlem.
-She is a mentor in her office and strives to expand TEN’s presence in the firm’s local community through volunteering and events.
+She is currently a Project Manager at Andrea Steele Architecture (ASA), working on projects ranging from an artists’ residency to a three-tower mixed-use project in East Harlem.
+She is a mentor in her office and strives to expand the firm’s presence in the local community through volunteering and events.
 Since moving to New York in 2014, Kowalski has volunteered for organizations focusing on the arts, gender, and social equity.
 She is currently serving her second year as a Portfolio Mentor for Free Arts NYC and also serves on the Junior Board of the organization.
 In addition, Kowalski just completed her first Grant Advisory Committee session for the New York Women’s Foundation.
 She also serves on a newly created Emerging Leaders Network for the Women’s Foundation, which highlights grantee partners, local activists and organizers, and those seeking to empower women, girls, and gender non-conforming individuals.

 Richard May, AIA, HNTB Corporation